praiskup/praiskup.github.io/_posts/2022-03-10-fedora-builders-for-rhel.md

 Some time ago we added [support for Subscription Manager][mock-rhel-chroots] to the [Mock tool][mock].
-But not many EPEL contributors are aware of this, and only [until recently][deployed-to-copr] this feature has not been used in any "production" code.
+But not many EPEL contributors are aware of this, and only [until recently][deployed-to-copr], this feature has not been used in any "production" code.

 The current Copr status and configuration
 -----------------------------------------

-The Copr builders are a "cloud" machines, spawned from a VM image, kept working for a while and then destroyed.
+The Copr builders are "cloud" machines, spawned from a VM image, kept working for a while, and then destroyed.
 Thus any Red Hat subscription needs to be automatically taken, and automatically destroyed:

 1. We use a very insistent [snippet][subscribe-script] for taking subscriptions.
    Yes, from time to time the attempt to subscribe or attach a subscription fails and we can not afford such a failure because a lot of time was already spent on starting the VM, and would be completely wasted.
-This is also a reason why we don't use [Ansible community general module][ansible-subscription] that turned out to be extremely unreliable from this perspective.
+This is also a reason why we don't use the [Ansible community general module][ansible-subscription] that turned out to be extremely unreliable from this perspective.

-2. We also [try the best to unregister][unsubscribe-script] the VM before we delete it.
+2. We also [try our best to unregister][unsubscribe-script] the VM before we delete it.

-3. Because we start thousands of machines every day, we can not blindly rely on the flawlessness of the step 2 (unregistering may fail, but also some small percentage of our builders die without letting us know what happened).
+3. Because we start thousands of machines every day, we can not blindly rely on the flawlessness of step 2 (unregistering may fail, but also some small percentage of our builders die without letting us know what happened).
-   Therefore we also install a [cron job][cron-job] (run [twice per our][cron-install]) that automatically removes the leftover entitlements (automatically lists the remaining systems, and subscriptions for systems that appear to be already deleted are also deleted, using the [RHSM API][rhsm-api]).
+   Therefore we also install a [cron job][cron-job] (run [twice per hour][cron-install]) that automatically removes the leftover entitlements (automatically lists the remaining systems, and subscriptions for systems that appear to be already deleted are also deleted, using the [RHSM API][rhsm-api]).

-When the system is registered (see the step 1. above), Mock is able to lift up the generated PEM certificates and properly work with the official RHEL repositories hosted in Red Hat's CDN—as configured in the ``mock-core-configs`` package (see ``rpm -ql mock-core-configs | grep rhel``, and related [docs][mock-rhel-chroots], we in particular rely on ``/etc/mock/rhel+epel-8*`` files for the `epel-8-x86_64` chroots).
+When the system is registered (see step 1. above), Mock is able to lift up the generated PEM certificates and properly work with the official RHEL repositories hosted in Red Hat's CDN—as configured in the ``mock-core-configs`` package (see ``rpm -ql mock-core-configs | grep rhel``, and related [docs][mock-rhel-chroots], we, in particular, rely on ``/etc/mock/rhel+epel-8*`` files for the `epel-8-x86_64` chroots).